Which city is cheaper, Vilnius or Athens?

 Let's take a look at the differences and similarities between Vilnius and Athens.
 Then, you can decide for yourself which place is better for your next trip.

-Vilnius is a good place to visit if you're interested in museums or other recognizable sights.
+If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Vilnius.
 The city has fascinating museums relating to Soviet times.
 These include the Museum of Occupations and Freedom Fights and the Lithuanian Diaspora Art Museum.
 Other notable sights include the Three Crosses Monument and the St. Anne's and Bernardine Church Complex.

 Eat your way through Athens, as it has many local or world renowned restaurants to choose from.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.

-Vilnius offers number of good local restaurants to choose from.
+Vilnius is becoming an appealing option for foodies.
 The food is hearty with plenty of meat and potatoes.
 There are also soups and herring dishes as well as great desserts.
 Popular dishes in the area include cepelinai (meat filled potato dumplings), kibinai (a pastry), and potato pancakes.

-Vilnius has plenty to do after the sun goes down.
+Vilnius has a lively atmosphere and nightlife is popular here.
 The large student population is at the heart of the city's nightlife scene.
 You'll find most of the activity centered around three streets - Vilniaus, Islandijos and Vokiečių.
 These areas have a number of bars and clubs, and they draw the biggest crowds.

-If you're looking to go shopping, Athens and Vilnius both offer plenty of spots.
+If you're looking to go shopping, Athens and Vilnius both offer plenty of good spots.

 Athens has a variety of shopping areas worth visiting.
 Most neighborhoods have a shopping street but head to Ermou Street for some of the city's best shopping.